tmaiello/herptest/README.md

 This test suite it built to facilitate testing of student projects by teachers according to a predefined specification.

-This package includes four primary tools:
+This package includes five primary tools:

 - `herptest.toolbox`, which contains standardized / cross-platform function calls (currently only library loading)
 - `elma`, a command line tool to extract student submissions: (E)xtract (LM)S (A)rchive.
 Support is limited to Canvas.
 - `herp`, a command line tool to run a project test suite as specified by the user.
-- `peng-gui`, a graphical interface built on top of the other command-line tools in this package
+- `peng-gui`, a graphical interface built on top of the other command-line tools in this package.
+- `csv-upload`, a CLI tool to automatically push a well formatted CSV of student grades and comments to a specified assignment.

 ## HerpTest Toolbox (`herptest.toolbox`)